spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ![Run_install](./images/Run_install/install_dbs_updates/install_dbs_updates.gif)

 Depending on the amount of data that needs to be processed, this process may take a while.
-While Redis and search are being updated, they cannot process the requests the are coming in:
+While Redis and search are being updated, they cannot process the requests that are coming in:

 ![Run_install_requests](./images/Run_install/request_during_install/install_request.gif)

 ## Deploy_Spryker_services

-In this step, V2 of the services are deployed.
+In this step, services of V2 are deployed.
 In our example, Zed V2 and Glue V2.

 For the sake of simplicity, let's assume that Redis and search are done updating.
 The asterisks on the schema serve as a reminder that it may not be the case.
 It depends on the size of the migration.